ashishch164/Django_task_manager/README.md

 1. Extract the ZIP File
 2. Navigate to the extracted folder:
-3. Set Up a Virtual Environment and activate venv: python -m venv venv venv\Scripts\activate  or source venv/bin/activate
+3. Set Up a Virtual Environment and activate venv:<br>
+   python -m venv venv<br>
+   venv\Scripts\activate  or source venv/bin/activate
-4. Install Dependencies
+4. Install Dependencies <br>
    pip install -r requirements.txt
-5. If you found error of "No module storages" pip install django-storages
+5. If you found error of "No module storages" <br>
+   pip install django-storages
 6. Set Up the Database
    python manage.py migrate
-7. Create a Superuser (Optional for Admin Access) python manage.py createsuperuser
+7. Create a Superuser (Optional for Admin Access)<br>
+   python manage.py createsuperuser
-8. Run the Development Server
+8. Run the Development Server <br>
-   python manage.py runserver
+   python manage.py runserver<br>
    The application will be available at:  http://127.0.0.1:8000/
 9. Test the API Endpoints
    Use Postman, cURL, or any REST client to test the API endpoints.